 Dr. Lone is also part of the Providence Vein Center.

 Himaxi M. Maisuria, MD, FACC

 Dr. Himaxi Maisuria served her internship at Colonial War Memorial Hospital, in Sura, Fiji.
-She completed her residency and fellowship in cardiology at University of South Carolina School of Medicine, Palmetto Richland Memorial Hospital in Columbia, SC.
-Dr. Maisuria is certified in Cardiovascular Disease.
+She completed her residency and fellowship in cardiology at the University of South Carolina School of Medicine, Palmetto Richland Memorial Hospital in Columbia, SC.

 J. Huger Richardson, MD, FACC

 Dr. Richardson is a graduate of the Medical University of South Carolina, Charleston, and served his internship and residency in internal medicine at Charity Hospital in New Orleans.
 He completed his fellowship in cardiology at the Ochsner Foundation in New Orleans.
 He is interested in all aspects of cardiac evaluation and therapy, along with prevention programs such as diet, exercise, and good health habits.
 He has been the principal investigator for United Therapeutics' Phase III Claudication Trial and is certified in Internal Medicine, Cardiovascular Disease, and Interventional Cardiology.